wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 1.  `TraceLocal`, "mark grey", "scan black", `RCZero` and so on are all steps in tracing,
 2.  and those trace steps process edges,
-3.  hence `Scanning.scanObject` should accept `TraceStep`, so `Scanning.scanObject` can give `TraceStep` edges to process.
+3.  hence `Scanning.scanObject` should accept `TraceStep` as a call-back argument, so `Scanning.scanObject` can give `TraceStep` edges to process.

 Wrong.

-`Scanning.scanObject` accepts a callback object not because the callback is a step of tracing, but simply **because the callback visits edges**.
+`Scanning.scanObject` accepts a callback argument not because the callback is a step of tracing, but simply **because the callback visits edges**.

 I don't really know what counts as a "trace step".